 Professional Development Program

-Employers want graduates knowledgeable about the professional and business practicalities of practicing law.
+Employers want graduates who are knowledgeable about the professional and business practicalities of practicing law.
 Recent law school graduates have likewise expressed the need for this type of training.
-Both groups have specifically suggested more guidance in client relations, law firm economics, financial management, legal billing, time management, legal marketing and networking, professional organizations, leadership opportunities, navigation through common ethical issues, job search strategies, and professional writing.
-We aim to produce genuinely “practice-ready” professionals prepared to succeed.
+Both groups have specifically suggested the need for more guidance in client relations, law firm economics and financial management, legal billing and time management, legal marketing and networking, professional organizations and leadership opportunities, navigation through common ethical issues, job search strategies, and professional writing.
+Our goal is to produce professionals who are truly “practice ready” and prepared to succeed.

 Practicing attorneys are required to attend 15 seminar hours of continuing legal education each year.
 We built a Professional Development Program based on that model, with three significant differences:

-- Instead of requiring 15 seminar hours per year, we require 21 seminar hours (students matriculating in Fall 2022 and later) or 18 hours (students entering before Fall 2022) spread over three years of law school.
+Instead of requiring 15 seminar hours per year, we require 21 seminar hours spread over three years of law school.

 - Instead of charging for these seminar hours, we provide these seminar hours to students without charge.

-- Instead of structuring the program to cover every aspect of practice, we focus the program on the most critical professional development skills needed by new attorneys.
+- Instead of structuring the program to cover every aspect of practice, we focus the program on the most important professional development skills needed by new attorneys.

 Additional information about Baylor's Professional Development Program: